 What To Consider When Buying A Chicken Brooder

 Although there are a lot of chicken brooders available, you only need to know a few key things to make sure you buy the right one for your chicks.

 Let’s look at what to consider when picking your chicken brooder.

-- Size: Your brooder will need to be big enough for your chicks and also their feed and water stations.
+- Size: Your brooder will need to be big enough for your chicks and their feed and water stations.
 Each chick will need 0.5-1 square foot for the first six weeks of life.
-Too little space can cause in anti-social behaviors such as pecking and picking.
+Too little space can cause antisocial behaviors such as pecking and picking.

 - Setup Difficulty: You will need an engineering degree to put some brooders together!
 Simple is better and means you will be comfortable using it again.